-The types are either strings naming fully qualified java classes or Lisp keywords referring to primitive types (:void, :int, etc.).
+The types are either strings naming fully qualified java classes, Lisp keywords referring to primitive types (:void, :int, etc.), or 2-element lists where the first element is the keyword :array and the second element is a keyword referring to a primitive type, e.g. (:array :byte).

-FUNCTION is a Lisp function of minimum arity (1+ (length argument-types)).
+FUNCTION is a Lisp function of minimum arity (1+ (length argumenttypes)).
 The instance ('this') is passed as the first argument.